tarun11-xyz/resnalyzer/README.md

 <div align="center">

-Made with ❤️ — contributions and stars are always welcome.
+Made with ❤️ by Tarun and stars are always welcome.

 </div>